Statistical Tests for Replacing Human Decision Makers with Algorithms: Synthetic Data Analysis

-For any homogeneous cutoff threshold $c_0$ used by the doctors to make diagnosing decisions, the propensity score of the predicted doctor model is an increasing function of $X_i$, as is $p\(X_i\)$.
-Therefore the predicted doctor ROC curve and the ground-truth machine ROC curve coincide, and both lie above the ROC curve of the misspecified private information ROC curve corresponding to doctors' decisions and also above the aggregate doctor FPR/TPR pair ($c_0=0.7$).
-Collective wisdom improves on the diagnosing quality of the misspecified model employed by individual doctors as represented by the ROC curves.
-It is important to emphasize, nevertheless, that the aggregate FPR/TPR pair is only dominated by a segment of the ROC curves.
+For any given cutoff threshold $c_0$, the predicted doctor model $q\(X_i\)$ is an increasing function of $X_i$, as is $p\(X_i\)$.
+In this particular case, both $p\(X_i\)$ and $q\(X_i\)$ correspond to the same ROC curve.
+This curve lies above the ROC curve generated by $q\(X_i, U_i\)$ and the aggregate doctor FPR/TPR pair ($c_0=0.7$).
+Collective wisdom improves upon the misspecified model employed by individual doctors and results in higher diagnosing quality as represented by the ROC curves.